 About the Course

 The primary objective of this course is to prepare students for a career in the field of professional obedience training and behavior modification for dogs.
 Upon completion of the course, students will be prepared to evaluate both the dog’s personality as well as the customer’s needs.
 Graduates of this course are then able to formulate appropriate training approaches and programs to successfully train individual dogs.
-They are also able to educate the owners in proper handling and modification of their dog’s behavior.
+Students are instructed how to effectively educate the owners in proper handling and modification of their dog’s behavior.
 This instruction will qualify most graduates to begin their own training practices or to seek employment with an established dog-training center upon completion of the course.

 Because most undesirable dog behavior grows from a lack of communication between dog and owner, students learn how to establish an effective line of communication between dog and owner through proper handling and obedience commands.
 Throughout this course students are provided with the contributing causes and solutions to many canine related behavior problems.

-Throughout this course students will also be exposed to in-depth units related to puppy development.
+Students will also be exposed to in-depth units related to puppy development.
 Students will learn how a puppy’s personality develops and the importance of proper socialization.
 The process of temperament testing a litter of puppies will be covered.
-They will also learn the importance of establishing a puppy pre-school class that is designed to teach the puppy owner’s role in raising a well-mannered and well-behaved dog.
+Students will also learn the importance of establishing a puppy pre-school class that is designed to teach the puppy owner’s role in raising a well-mannered and well-behaved dog.

 Students will learn how to maintain a healthy dog.
 It is important for a trainer to able to identify a dog that needs to see a veterinarian for health issue as opposed to pursuing training for behavior problem.
 Students gain the ability to recognize the most common communicable diseases and internal or external parasites that afflict dogs.
 It is important for a trainer to be able to identify a dog that needs to see a veterinarian for an illness as opposed to pursuing training for a behavior problem.
 During this course students will receive a dog first aid certification and instruction from a licensed veterinarian.
-Students will also receive assistance in planning, opening, and operating their own training business.
+Students will also receive guidance in planning, opening, and operating their own training business.